richard-scryber/scryber.core/docs/gui_controller_full.rst

 Further reading
 ===============

-You can read more about the
+You can read more about the what you can do with scryber here:

 * `Passing Data to your Document <document_model>`_
 * `Document Structure <document_structure>`_